 In general, it is important to plan for a) alternative behaviors to teach your child to engage in instead of the behaviors they currently engage in during specific situations, as well as b) how to handle behaviors in the moment when they are occurring.
 When planning for these strategies, it is crucial to always think about why your child is exhibiting the particular challenging behavior.
 There are four reasons that people engage in maladaptive behaviors, to get something they want, to get attention from someone, to get out of a situation, and to get sensory feedback from the behavior itself.
 We will briefly review these four reasons in this post.

 Children often engage in maladaptive behaviors to get something they want.
-For example, a child may want a cookie out of reach in the kitchen, so he screams in the kitchen, hitting his head until someone comes in the kitchen and offers what they can until he gets what he wants.
+For example, a child may want a cookie out of reach in the kitchen, so he screams in the kitchen, hitting his head until someone comes in the kitchen and offers what they can until he or she gets what they want.
 The child learned that screaming and hitting his head is an effective way to get a cookie.

 Children also engage in maladaptive behaviors to get attention from others.
 Have you ever been talking with your partner and your child starts screaming or engaging in other bad behaviors?
-This may be because he wants your attention, for you to pay attention to him.
+This may be because he or she wants your attention, for you to pay attention.

 Take some time to think about your child’s challenging behaviors and why he or she may be engaging in them.
 Stay posted for future posts outlining strategies for how to react to these behaviors and what to teach your child instead, based on why they are engaging in the behavior.